Exposure Prone Procedure (EPP) Risks in Healthcare

 Healthcare workers are responsible for protecting their patients’ health and safety.
 This includes preventing the transmission of bloodborne viruses, particularly when performing exposure prone procedures (EPPs).

-This commitment must be made upon initial registration, and then at each renewal, the practitioner must state that they did comply with the CDNA guidelines in the previous registration period and will commit to complying again in the next registration period (Medical Board of Australia & APHRA 2020).
+This commitment must be made upon initial registration.
+At each renewal, the practitioner must state that they did comply with the CDNA guidelines in the previous registration period and will commit to complying again in the next registration period (NMBA 2021).

 What are Exposure Prone Procedures?

-Exposure prone procedures (EPPs) are medical processes where there is potential for the healthcare worker to become injured and bleed into a patient’s open tissues (NSW Health 2018).
+Exposure prone procedures (EPPs) are medical processes where there is potential for the healthcare worker to become injured and bleed into a patient’s open tissues (CDNA 2019).

-EPPs involve the HCW’s hands (gloved or ungloved) making contact with sharp instruments, needle tips or sharp tissues such as teeth inside a patient’s open body cavity, wound or confined anatomical space where the HCW’s hands or fingertips are not completely visible throughout the entirety of the procedure (CDNA 2017).
+EPPs involve the HCW’s hands (gloved or ungloved) making contact with sharp instruments, needle tips or sharp tissues such as teeth inside a patient’s open body cavity, wound or confined anatomical space where the HCW’s hands or fingertips are not completely visible throughout the procedure (CDNA 2017).

 Procedures that are not considered EPPs are those where:

-There is no potential for the HCW’s hands to be injured by sharp instrumentals or tissue.
+• There is no potential for the HCW’s hands to be injured by sharp instruments or tissue.

 (CDNA 2017)